OwlMan77/Trading212SheetUploader/README.md

 ## Description

-Since Trading212 is still in its beta stages for its API, I have created a small python project to move all the contents of an annual CSV export from a  Trading212 portfolio to get key statistics for taxes
+Since Trading212 is still in its beta stages for its API, I have created a small python project to move all the contents of an annual CSV export from a  Trading212 portfolio to get key statistics for taxes for a Google sheet.

 ## How to run